Founder-Led Marketing: How to Scale It Past 7 Figures

 A founder's best move is to run a content pod experiment.
 Spin up a focused effort around one audience segment, pair one strategist with one or two potential evangelists, and run four to six episodes or posts before making big decisions.
 Low risk, real data.
 Think about what comes next before you scale the pod further.

-Scaling beyond the single-founder model means building something bigger than any one person.
+Scaling founder-led marketing beyond the single founder means building something bigger than any one person.
 It means investing in people, processes, and brand positioning that produce increasing and predictable profits per month and beyond.
 For a business targeting $1M and above, that distribution of voice is not optional.
-Start with one additional evangelist mapped to your most underserved audience segment.
+Keep the founder's personal brand doing what it does best, then start with one additional evangelist mapped to your most underserved audience segment.
 Build the character, not just the content schedule.
-That's how you build something that lasts.
+That's how you turn founder-led marketing into something that lasts longer than the founder's own calendar.

 Read more about Becoming a Content Creator